 Moreover, large cloud vendors even expanded their services to also allow users to provision tools and software within their platform without having their customers deal with the technicalities of the underlying server.

 Xomnia works with the three biggest cloud vendors: Microsoft Azure, Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 Other niche players and competitors include the clouds of IBM, Oracle, Tencent and Alibaba.
 Obviously, the latter two offerings have a geographical focus on Asia.
-Geography plays a role in the size of market share of these providers.
+Geography plays a role in the size of the market share of these providers.
 The Dutch market’s share of Microsoft’s Azure offering versus AWS', for example, is much more skewed in favor of Azure, compared to the case in the US market.

 What is cloud migration?

 Cloud migration refers to IT services and infrastructure that are hosted in data centers owned by a vendor.
-In other words, a cloud migration means to move IT services and infrastructure from where they are stored originally to the data centers of a cloud vendor.
+In other words, a cloud migration means moving IT services and infrastructure from where they are stored originally to the data centers of a cloud vendor.
 These services and infrastructure could be hosted initially ‘on-premise’ at an organization’s own data center, or could already be hosted at another cloud vendor.

-There is no one-size-fits all answer to this question.
+There is no one-size-fits-all answer to this question.
 The best cloud provider for your business is the one that fits its requirements best.
 Fundamentally, there are three components to be on the lookout for when determining the suitability of a cloud provider with your business:

 Price: Xomnia recommends considering different solution architectures and checking and verifying them externally.
 We recommend making extensive use of the pricing calculators to estimate your cloud bill, which are provided by cloud providers such as AWS, Azure, GCP.
-Because of the pricing structure, it might be that one cloud is cheaper for your use-case.
+Because of the pricing structure, it might be that one cloud is cheaper for your use case.
 Do not forget when making the calculations to factor in scalability and initial migration costs.

 Setup: Which cloud platform offers the most easy migration process for your applications and data?
 And which allows you to get started quickly and rapidly prototype?
 The answer to those questions is important in determining the best cloud provider for your business.